GMS AN 701: Medical Gross Anatomy

 GMS AN 777: Fundamentals of Cell and Molecular Neuroscience

 The course is designed to impart graduate-level knowledge of molecular biology as it pertains to CNS development, maturation, connectivity, and maintenance.
 The course does not have a species-specific emphasis, but rather, draws on knowledge obtained from multiple species ranging from invertebrates to vertebrates.
 Students will be exposed to a broad spectrum of molecular neuroscience topics extending from nucleic acid regulation and protein expression to extracellular and intracellular signaling pathways.
 How these processes serve as the underlying principles of cell division, differentiation, cell migration, patterning, and cell survival will be presented both in lectures and in readings and presentations of primary research articles.
-4 cr, Spring sem.
+4 cr, Fall sem.

 GMS AN 801: Seminar: Research Colloquium